nebblu/ACTio-ReACTio/README.md

 * Added in Dark Scattering model to react_with_neutrinos branch.
 * Split off beyond LCDM functions to BeyondLCDM.cpp in src directory for easily adding in new models.
 * Upgraded all beyond LCDM functions to use an n-dimensional array for parameters allowing for arbitrary number of theory parameters to be used.
-* Upgraded redshift space functions to use an n-dimensional array for rsd and bias parameters
+* Upgraded redshift space functions to use an n-dimensional array for rsd and bias parameters.
 * Added in EFTofDE + PPF model for model independent predictions.
 * Optimised RSD multipole computation.
-* Created python wrapper for RSD multipoles and real space bispectrum.
+* Created python wrapper for RSD multipoles.
-* Created new example python notebooks for bispectrum, rsd and EFTofDE calculations.
+* Created new example python notebooks for rsd multipoles and EFTofDE calculations.